 - Hickory – is a popular wood for smoking ribs and is excellent when paired with other wood chips.

 - Mesquite – is also the choice of wood for smoking ribs.
-This give out a milder smoky taste compared to hickory that you will surely love.
-However it can also be bitter so it is best to use it with other lighter woods.
+This gives out a milder smoky taste compared to hickory that you will surely love.
+However, it can also be bitter so it is best to use it with other lighter woods.